10sr/junks/README.md

 [CC0](http://creativecommons.org/publicdomain/zero/1.0/) unless explicitly
 specified.

-Please tell me for any license bugs.
-This repository contains many many copies from other softwares and websites !
+Please tell me for any license bugs: this repository contains many many lines from other softwares and websites !